 A Professional Accountant in Public Practice can put up sign board for his/her office.
 The sign board can be of any size as per their own discretion and good taste.
 Use of glow signs or lights on large-sized boards as is used by traders or shop-keepers are not allowed.
-The sign board should contain name of the office and address but it is not permitted to mention types of services other than Audit, Advisory and Taxation provided by the firm and any other information that is in the nature of advertisement of professional services.
+The sign board should contain name of the office and address but it is not permitted to mention types of service provided by the firm and any other information that is in the nature of advertisement of professional services.